theta-data/theta-data-api/docs/theta-rpc.md

 ```

 ### GetBlock
+This Field returns the details of the block.
 **Query Parameters**
 * hash: the block hash

 **Fields**
 * chain_id : ID of the chain
 * epoch : epoch of the block